The bony pelvis is held together with the support of the 3 vertebropelvic ligaments.

 Ligaments Related to the Ovary

-There are two ligaments which are attached to the ovary, namely the (median) ovarian ligament and the suspensory ligament of the ovary.
+There are two ligaments that are attached to the ovary, namely the (median) ovarian ligament and the suspensory ligament of the ovary.
 The (median) ovarian ligament is a fibrous band of connective tissue attached to the ovary inferiorly and extends medially to the fundus of the uterus below the attachment of the fallopian tube.
 The Suspensory Ligament of the ovary is composed of the peritoneal fold extending from the ovary to the lateral pelvic wall.
 It is not a true ligament.
 It blends with the broad ligament fold and contains the ovarian artery, ovarian vein, ovarian nerve plexus, and lymphatic vessels.

 Ligaments Related to Uterus

-There are four ligaments which are attached to the uterus, namely the round ligament, the cardinal ligament, the pubocervical ligament, and the uterosacral ligament.
+There are four ligaments that are attached to the uterus, namely the round ligament, the cardinal ligament, the pubocervical ligament, and the uterosacral ligament.
 The round ligament of the uterus is attached to the cornu of the uterus.
 It travels through the inguinal canal and blends with labia majora and mons pubis.
 The cardinal ligament is attached to the lateral cervical side.
 It forms the inferior border of the broad ligament and houses the uterine artery and uterine veins.
 The pubocervical ligament is attached to the cervix and extends to the posterior surface of the pubic symphysis.

-Other ligaments of pelvis include the pubovesical ligaments, puboprostatic ligaments, sacrogenital, urachus ligament, and suspensory ligament of the penis in males.
+Other ligaments of the pelvis include the pubovesical ligaments, puboprostatic ligaments, sacrogenital, urachus ligament, and suspensory ligament of the penis in males.

 Male and female gonads develop from primitive germ cells from the mesothelium of the posterior abdominal wall.
 Gonadal development begins in the fifth fetal week.
 The broad ligaments are formed after the fusion of both of the müllerian ducts.
 The müllerian ducts eventually canalize and become the uterus, bilateral fallopian tubes, and cervix uteri.
 The round ligament and medial ovarian ligaments develop from the embryonic gubernaculum.
+Agenesis, aplasia, or failure of fusion of the müllerian ducts can lead to primary amenorrhea and associated genitourinary abnormalities.
+Some examples of genitourinary abnormalities are, but not limited to: ectopic or absent ureters, unilateral renal agenesis, or bicornuate uterus.

 The most common causes of lower back pain (LBP) are musculo-ligamentous sprains and strains, which occur mainly in the lumbosacral region.
-Injury and damage may happen to these lumbosacral ligaments because of fall, violent accidents, and other trauma to the region.
+Injury and damage may happen to these lumbosacral ligaments because of falls, violent accidents, and other trauma to the region.
 Lumbosacral sprains usually occur after a forceful or rapid movement which may cause a tear of the lumbosacral ligaments.
 Too much movement (hypermobility or instability) or too little movement (hypomobility or fixation) may cause or aggravate sacroiliac joint pain.
 Rest from the weight-bearing activities is advised in all cases of injury.
 Ice and cold compressions are recommended to reduce inflammation and pain.
 Local massage, anti-inflammatory medications, and physiotherapy may be helpful.
 In case of persistent symptoms, medical evaluation is recommended.

 Lumbar radiculopathy may result from nerve irritation by the damaged discs between these vertebrae.
 Traumatic injury and damage due to wear and tear may worsen these symptoms.
 Lumbosacral pain usually increases with movements at the waist and increase with coughing or sneezing.
 CT and MRI may be helpful imaging studies in the differential diagnosis.
 Nerve testing by electromyogram (EMG) and nerve conduction velocity (NCV) of the lower extremities may be used to evaluate nerve injury in this area.